sowcow/blog/content/posts/mariken-van-nieumeghen.md

 There may be a feeling that this interaction is far fetched.
 But there are pieces of the picture outside the scene.
 And this exclamation gives the mind the anchor to reunite the image there.

+My favorite genre is the one where exclamation marks pose questions and where doorways frame cards.
 There is a pleasure of mind in discovery.

-More limited look still offers a lot.
+The depth is created by progression because even more limited look offers insights.
-If one reads closer to the text at hand then the exclamation highlights the following scene as one needing additional attention and thus another look.
+When one reads closer to the text at hand then the exclamation highlights the following scene as one needing additional attention and thus another look.
 Because it has a puzzle, a pattern and an abstraction.
-I like how in visual text one puts exclamation before the content.
+In visual text exclamation marks are put before sentences but ultimately in the middle.

 This is just one example demonstrating boldness and quality of the director's work.